 Fitting Replacement LED Ceiling Lights

 These ceiling lights are usually adjustable as the bulb units are on a swivel so you angle the light into a particular area.
 You can have as many of these ceiling lights on a circuit as you require which is usually dependent on the size of the room.

-How to set up LED strip lights
+How to Set up LED Strip Lights

-When setting up an LED strip light you will require 15 watts of power per meter of strip light the majority of strip lights can be bought in either 2.5 meter or 5 meter lengths.
+When setting up an LED strip light you will require 15 watts of power per meter of strip light.
+The majority of strip lights can be bought in either 2.5 meter or 5 meter lengths.
 The maximum length of strip you can power is 5 meters, but there is no restriction on how many 5-meter lengths you can use on a compatible transformer.

-Again as mentioned above you may be required to carry out some wiring and if you do not have the necessary qualifications or certification e.g. Part P then please ensure that you contact a qualified tradesman to do the work for you.
+Again, as mentioned above, you may be required to carry out some wiring and if you do not have the necessary qualifications or certification e.g. Part P then please ensure that you contact a qualified tradesman to do the work for you.